Curriculum Guide

 Creative Drawing and Painting - Grade 12, Coed

-This course is designed to challenge and build on foundational drawing and painting concepts and will enable students to develop their skills as a draftsperson and painter.
-As students develop their skills they will acquire more freedom to express creativity.
-Students will work from direct observation focusing on still life, landscape, and the human figure.
-Lectures will consist of conceptual ideas illustrated by examples from both contemporary and historical artists.
-A variety of mediums will be introduced, including but not limited to: pencil, charcoal, and oil paint.
-The class will have the opportunity to take trips to sketch onsite at the Cathedral, Glencairn, and around campus.
-The instructor tailors critiques to meet each individual's experience and skill, no prior experience is required.
+This course challenges and builds on foundational drawing and painting concepts while encouraging students to develop and explore their creativity.
+Students will work from direct observation using a variety of mediums, including but not limited to pencil, charcoal, and oil paint.
+The instructor tailors critiques to meet each student's experience and skill.
+No prior experience is required.
 Repeat students are challenged to hone their skills and strengthen creative thinking.
-The class is limited to 18 students per section with a $10.00 Lab Fee.

 Sculpture - Grade 12, Coed